 By clicking the “edit” button you will see the below page with an option in the last to add the shipping method, click “Add Shipping Method” to add the shipping methods.

 After clicking the “Add Shipping Method” button in the image above, a popup window will appear to select the shipping methods.
 Select the shipping method from the drop-down option and click the button “Add Shipping Method” to add this shipping method to your shipping zone.

 After clicking the “Add Shipping Method” button, you will be redirected back to the “Shipping Zone” page.
-Here click shipping method name to configure the shipping cost.
+Here click the shipping method name to configure the shipping cost.

 A pop-up will appear to configure the shipping method.
 Here enter the desired shipping cost to be charged and “Save Changes”.

 Now click “Update Changes” to save the shipping method.
-And finally, the shipping method will be visible in front of shipping zone.
+And finally, the shipping method will be visible in front of the shipping zone.

 Seller Shop Followers

 The seller can send notifications to their shop followers.
 A buyer can become shop followers from the product page by clicking “Add As Favourite Seller”.